-A flow breaker device in the PJM EMS model is a representation of a flow disrupting element (i.e., circuit breaker, disconnect, air break, or similar elements) that has been set up to calculate a SEState Estimator flow across it and athermal ratings are also applied to that flow devicebreaker, similar to a line or transformer.
-The Flow device must be able to calculate net if gross output is available, or calculate gross output if net is available.
+A flow device in the PJM EMS model is a representation of a flow disrupting element (i.e., circuit breaker, disconnect, air break, or similar elements) that has been set up to calculate a SE flow across it and thermal ratings are also applied to that flow device, similar to a line or transformer.
+Monitoring of a flow device is only performed if the flow across is deterministic.
+For example, breakers in a closed in ring bus are not monitored since the flow is not deterministic.
+The flow device must be able to calculate net if gross output is available, or calculate gross output if net is available.

-To change an existing PJM-modeled element circuit breaker to an fFlow device CB, TOs must submit a Network Model ticket via https://esuite.pjm.com/mui/ as part of the Model Build process.
-The ticket must clearly state if an element CB is being changed to a fFlow device CB, or if it is a brand new-flow device CB.
-TOs must then provide he Flow CB equipment ratings via the shall be provided in TERM application through a similar process to line and transformer ratings updates.
+To change an existing PJM-modeled element to a flow device, TOs must submit a Network Model ticket via https://esuite.pjm.com/mui/ as part of the Model Build process.
+The ticket must clearly state if an element is being changed to a flow device, or if it is a brand new flow device.
+TOs must then provide equipment ratings via the TERM application through a similar process to line and transformer ratings updates.